--D,onedir Create a one-folder bundle containing an executable (default) -F,onefile Create a one-file bundled executable. specpath DIR Folder to store the generated spec file (default: current directory) -n NAME,name NAME Name to assign to the bundled app and spec file (default: first script's base- name) contents divectory CONTENTS DIRECTORY For anodis builds only specify the name of the di
+-D, --onedir Create a one-folder bundle containing an executable (default)

+-F, --onefile Create a one-file bundled executable.

+--specpath DIR Folder to store the generated spec file (default: current directory)

+-n NAME, --name NAME Name to assign to the bundled app and spec file (default: first script's basename)

---contents-directory CONTENTS_DIRECTORY For onedir builds only, specify the name of the directory in which all supporting files (i.e. everything except the executable itself) will be placed in.
+--contents-directory CONTENTS_DIRECTORY For one dir builds only, specify the name of the directory in which all supporting files (i.e. everything except the executable itself) will be placed in.
 Use "." to re-enable old onedir layout without contents directory.